 How to Compare & Switch Providers

-It’s not complicated to change your electricity provider.
-Once you’ve decided on the contract that’s right for you, you can simply call the new provider, give them your utility bill account information, and ask them to switch (some even offer online forms).
-Nothing needs to be installed, and start seeing savings on your monthly bill in one to two cycles.
+It’s not complicated to compare and change your Pennsylvania electricity provider.
+Go to the right side of this page, type in your zip code in the compare & switch tool and click search.
+Then choose your utility from the drop down menu and compare plans.
+Once you’ve decided on the contract that’s right for you, click continue and enroll right through our site.
+Its that simple.
+Nothing needs to be installed, and you will start seeing savings on your monthly bill in one to two cycles.

 But how do you decide which contract is the best?
 It’s not just by finding the lowest advertised rate.
 Rates are important, but also look for the following:

 - Contract Duration.
 Electricity contracts can last for 3 to 24 months or more, and some providers offer variable month-to-month terms.
 This is probably the greatest consideration, aside from rate pricing, since you are locked into a rate for the duration of the contract.
 Longer contracts more often offer lower rates than shorter contracts, but nevertheless, you are locked into the chosen supplier and rate for the contract duration.

 - Pricing Structures.
 Many retail electricity providers offer fixed and variable pricing structures.
 Fixed pricings locks in one low rate for the duration of the contract, while variable pricing is subject to change daily or monthly.
 The best structure depends on your comfort level with risk: variable pricing is often higher, but you can cancel the contract at any time; fixed pricing is lower, but you’re locked in for the duration of the contract.